TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     delegate_dataset:

         This property indicates whether we should delegate a ZFS dataset to an OS VM.
-If true, the VM will get a dataset /data which it will be able to manage.
+If true, the VM will get a dataset <zoneroot dataset>/data (by
+        default: zones/<uuid>/data) added to it.
+This dataset will be also be mounted on /<zoneroot dataset>/data inside the zone (again by default:
+        /zones/<uuid>/data) but you can change this by setting the mountpoint option on the dataset from within the zone with zfs(1M).
+When using this option, sub-datasets can be created, snapshots can be taken and many other options can be performed on this dataset from within the VM.

         type: boolean
         vmtype: OS